leapwallet/cosmos-metamask-snap/packages/snap/README.md

 # LeapWallet - Metamask Cosmos Snap

-This Snap helps you to sign cosmos transactions for the chains of coin type 118

 ```
 @leapwallet/metamask-cosmos-snap
 ```

+This Snap helps you to sign cosmos transactions for the chains of coin type 118

+> Note:
+If you are already using Cosmos-js and are familiar with OfflineSigner, we recommend using our [cosmos-snap-provider](https://github.com/leapwallet/cosmos-metamask-snap/blob/main/packages/cosmos-snap-provider/README.md) which handles all necessary handling.

 ## Installation